* Any purchase with the above link will earn the site advertisement fees.

 WITH a brand value worth 56 billion dollars, Coca-Cola-the 4th most valuable brands in the world according to Forbes Magazine[i], is one of the bestselling carbonated soft drink beverage company in the world.
-As of March 17, 2016 the Market Cap of Coca-Cola is 195.01 Billion Dollars.[ii]
-John Pemberton, a medicine inventor and a morphine addict, created the formula of Coka-Cola in the late 19th century.
+As of March 17, 2016, the Market Cap of Coca-Cola is 195.01 Billion Dollars.[ii]
+John Pemberton, a medicine inventor, and a morphine addict created the formula of Coka-Cola in the late 19th century.
 But it was businessmen Asa Griggs Candler, whose innovative ideas and marketing tactics led Coca-Cola to dominate the world beverage industries throughout the 20th century and beyond.

-Coca-Cola company instead of using patent legislation to protect its business interest, opted for trade secret protection and decided to keep the recipe of their product as a secret to safeguard its advantage over other competitors.
+Coca-Cola company instead of using patent legislation to protect its business interest opted for trade secret protection and decided to keep the recipe of their product as a secret to safeguard its advantage over other competitors.
 And this brilliant idea turned the fortunes of the company in a way that very few could have predicted at the time.

-Unlike patent laws, there is no need to file any application to any government office for keeping a trade secret as it requires less legal formalities.
-However, in this case the company must follow certain procedures.
+Unlike patent laws, there is no need to file an application to any government office for keeping a trade secret as it requires less legal formalities.
+However, in this case, the company must follow certain procedures.
 It must maintain and make sufficient effort to keep the trade secret a secret.
 One normal procedure is to make non-disclosure agreements with the employees.
 But it is a safer option for the companies to keep trade secret as closely safeguarded as possible.

-Coca-Cola company put in a lot of effort to keep the formula a secret.
+The Coca-Cola company put in a lot of effort to keep the formula a secret.
 One rumor has it that only two Coca-Cola executives know the beverage’s secret formula at a time but each knows only the half and they are never allowed to travel in the same plane.
-Although the Coca-Cola company have not revealed the number of people that know their secret formula but keeping in mind the amount of production they make, it is unlikely that only two people knows this secret at the same time.
+Although the Coca-Cola company has not revealed the number of people that know their secret formula but keeping in mind the amount of production they make, it is unlikely that only two people know this secret at the same time.

-From the outset the formula was shared with only a small group and it was never written down.
-It was only when Ernest Woodruff and a group of investors purchased the company from Candler and his family in 1919, Woodruff insisted Candler’s son to write down the formula so that he could use it as collateral for a loan arrangement.
+From the outset, the formula was shared with only a small group and it was never written down.
+It was only when Ernest Woodruff and a group of investors purchased the company from Candler and his family in 1919, Woodruff insisted Candler’s son write down the formula so that he could use it as collateral for a loan arrangement.
 The written formula was placed in the Guaranty Bank’s vault in New York until the loan was repaid.
 Then in 1925 Coca-Cola placed the secret formula in a vault at SunTrust Bank.
 And in December 2011, at the occasion of its 125th anniversary, the vault was moved to World of Coca-Cola at Atlanta, where it can be viewed by the public in a permanent exhibit.

 The logic behind ignoring patent protection was that if patented, it would have got the protection for only 17 years under the Patent Act of 1836 (35 U.S. Code) which was only extended to 20 years in 1995 under The Uruguay Round Agreements Act for bringing conformity with the TRIPs agreement.
 But trade secrets can be held for eternity.
-In addition, in case of patent protection a detailed description of the invention is mandatory under specifications.
-So the company would have been forced to reveal its secret recipe and after the expiry of the protection period any other company would have been able to use the formula to recreate the same drink and sell in the market.
-This point was ably explained in the Prefatory Note of Uniform Trade Secrets Act with 1985 Amendment by stating,
+In addition, in the case of patent protection, a detailed description of the invention is mandatory under specifications.
+So the company would have been forced to reveal its secret recipe and after the expiry of the protection period, any other company would have been able to use the formula to recreate the same drink and sell in the market.
+This point was ably explained in the Prefatory Note of Uniform Trade Secrets Act with the 1985 Amendment by stating,

 “A valid patent provides a legal monopoly for seventeen years in exchange for public disclosure of an invention.
 If, however, the courts ultimately decide that the Patent Office improperly issued a patent, an invention will have been disclosed to competitors with no corresponding benefit.
 In view of the substantial number of patents that are invalidated by the courts, many businesses now elect to protect commercially valuable information through reliance upon the state law of trade secret protection.”[iii]